-- 1. Any seabed mining activity in the Northern Territory must occur within a transparent, robust regulatory and policy framework that promotes ecologically sustainable development and establishes clear expectations on industry.
-This framework should be supported by: - the declaration of marine environment protection 'no go' areas for areas with high biodiversity, economic, recreational and/or cultural value, and - documenting the appropriate and acceptable standards for seabed mining practices and environmental management. - 2.
-The Northern Territory Government should consider declaring a 'seabed mining' activity trigger under the Environment Protection Act 2019 for all seabed exploration and mining activities so that referral to the NT EPA is required to determine whether environmental impact assessment is required. - 3.
-Seabed mining activities can be broadly categorised into three classes, based on their potential for significant environmental impact: - Manageable impacts are likely in some relatively data-rich, low sensitivity locations.
-Potentially significant impacts may be effectively managed under current environmental impact assessment and regulatory arrangements resulting in acceptable proposals. - Uncertain impacts are likely in some situations, based on either the impact of seabed mining or the condition/quality of the receiving environment.
-Potentially significant impacts may be effectively managed based on the extensive collection of new environmental information and knowledge prior to environmental impact assessment. - Unacceptable impacts are likely in some situations where serious risks and high uncertainty remains and no amount of information or knowledge is likely to adequately address the residual impacts in a reasonable time and at a reasonable cost.
+- 2. The Northern Territory Government should consider declaring a 'seabed mining' activity trigger under the Environment Protection Act 2019 for all seabed exploration and mining activities so that referral to the NT EPA is required to determine whether environmental impact assessment is required. - 3.
+Seabed mining activities can be broadly categorised into three classes, based on their potential for significant environmental impact: - Manageable impacts are likely in some relatively data-rich, low-sensitivity locations.
+Potentially significant impacts may be effectively managed under current environmental impact assessment and regulatory arrangements resulting in acceptable proposals. - Uncertain impacts are likely in some situations, based on either the impact of seabed mining or the condition/quality and knowledge about the receiving environment.
+Potentially significant impacts may be effectively managed based on the extensive collection of new environmental information and knowledge prior to environmental impact assessment. - Unacceptable impacts are likely in some situations where serious environmental risks and high uncertainty remain and no amount of information or knowledge is likely to adequately address the residual impacts in a reasonable time and at a reasonable cost.
 The NT EPA considers these proposals are likely to be unacceptable and may trigger a recommendation for early refusal. - 4.
 Currently, the lack of adequate environmental information and knowledge about the existing condition of environmental values and the potential impacts from seabed mining is a major barrier to the robust environmental impact assessment, approval and appropriate conditioning of seabed mining in the Northern Territory.